Academic Excellence with a Christian Focus

 The middle school Social Studies curriculum examines geography, including the Chesapeake Bay, world history and United States history.
 These subjects are taught through historical, geographical, economic, political and cultural lenses.
 Whether it is how a landscape physically changed or how a civilization came into being, the understanding of why these events still matter hundreds or even thousands of years ago, is key to understanding where we are today.
 All grades are exposed to a hands-on history approach through field trips, projects, online textbooks and integrated technology.
 Discussion and discourse regarding the events that shaped our world are key components to the classes.
 Students are taught skills for inquiry, problem solving, reflection and analysis.
 Our students recognize what it means to live as productive citizens in a democratic society.

 Spanish 1 provides students with continued instruction in the Spanish language.
 The priority is on pronunciation, functional vocabulary related to everyday life, cultural information and grammatical structures.
 Emphasis is placed on the acquisition of four skills: listening, speaking, reading and writing.
 The Spanish curriculum also addresses communication, culture, connection, comparisons and communities.
 By the end of eighth grade, students are able to offer opinions and make requests in the language since the entire class is taught in Spanish.

-All middle school students take art, music, physical education and religion.
-Computers and technology are taught through the core content classes.
+All middle school students also take art, music, physical education and religion.

 Meet The Faculty